roccojiang/roccojiang.github.io/_posts/2021-07-17-algorithms-in-daily-life.md

 ---
 layout: post
 title: "Algorithms in Daily Life"
 tags: programming algorithms
+excerpt_separator: <!--more-->
 ---

 This post was originally published as an article for the [fourth issue](https://issuu.com/harrowhongkong/docs/scientific_harrovian_2019_single_page) of Harrow International School Hong Kong's Scientific Harrovian, in 2019.
 The article was intended to be a relatively non-technical introduction to basic algorithms and algorithm analysis for Sixth Form students.
 I've since made a few tiny edits and tidied it up somewhat.